William GENIEYS

 Degrees

-- Bachelor's degree in Law and Political Science: University of Montpellier 1, Faculty of Law (1988).
+- Bachelor of Arts in Law and Political Science: University of Montpellier 1, School of Law (1988).

-- Mattei Dogan Foundation Award for Excellence in Political Science, presented by the French Political Science Association (July 10, 2013).
+- Mattei Dogan Foundation Award for Excellence in Political Science, presented by the French Association of Political Science (July 10, 2013).

-- 2015: Principal Investigator of the GOSUD research project "GOverning SUstainable Democracies: A Comparison of France, the United Kingdom & the U.S.A." (€1,150,000) as part of the 4th ORA (Open Research Area) international call for projects.
+- 2015: Principal Investigator of the GOSUD research project “GOverning SUstainable Democracies: A Comparison of France, the United Kingdom, and the United States” (€1,150,000) as part of the 4th ORA (Open Research Area) international call for proposals.

 - Director of CEPEL (2015–2019).